-If the customer is And Then the Budget Group includes An unmarried child under age 18 Lives in a setting where long-term care services can be provided The child.
+If the customer is And Then the Budget Group includes age 18 Lives in a setting where long-term care services can be provided The child.
 Lives in a setting where long-term care services cannot be provided; or The child, and all of the following, if living with the child: Refuses HCBS Ineligible parents; Other children of an ineligible parent; and The child's children.
 EXCEPTION: The stepparent is not included when the natural or adoptive parent is not in the home.
 An unmarried person age 18 or older Lives in a setting where long-term care services can be provided The person.
-Lives in a setting where long-term care services The person.
+Lives in a setting where long-term care services cannot be provided; or The person.

-cannot be provided; or

 Refuses HCBS

-A married person Has a Community Spouse (MA508) The person; and
+A married person Has a Community Spouse (MA508) The person; and The spouse.

-The spouse.

 Lives in a setting where long-term care services can be provided, but does not have proof of legal marriage.
 The person.

-Refuses HCBS; or The person; and

-Lives in a setting where long-term care services cannot be provided If living with them, the spouse.
+Refuses HCBS; or The person; and Lives in a setting where long-term care services cannot be provided If living with them, the spouse.

 Term Definition

-Child Means a person who:
+Child In general means a person who:

 Is not married (including divorced); and

 Is under age 18; or

-For child allocation deductions only, is under age 22 and is a student regularly attending a school, college or university, or a course of vocational or technical training to prepare for gainful employment.
+For child allocation deductions only, the term includes a person who:

+Is under age 22; and

+A student regularly attending a school, college or university, or a course of vocational or technical training to prepare for gainful employment.

 Common Law Marriage A marriage that is not based upon a license, ceremony, or other legal formality.
 Most states that recognize common law marriage require that the couple consider themselves married, live together, and publicly present themselves as spouses.

 Common law marriages cannot be established in Arizona.
 However, a

 common law marriage established in a state where the marriage is considered legal, can be considered legal in Arizona.
 Exceptions: The Navajo Nation recognizes common law marriages, the marriage is considered legal in Arizona if a marriage license issued by the Navajo Nation for proof of the common law marriage is provided.
 If a resident of Arizona moves to another state or country to evade the laws of Arizona relating to marriage, the marriage is no longer legal in Arizona.
 Eligible Parent A natural or adoptive parent, or stepparent who is receiving SSI-Cash benefits, ALTCS, Freedom to Work, MSP or SSI-MAO.
 Holding Out As Married Two persons who live in the same household and who are not legally married under Arizona law but hold themselves out to the public as being married.
 Ineligible Parent A natural or adoptive parent, or stepparent who is NOT receiving SSI-Cash benefits, ALTCS, Freedom to Work, MSP or SSI-MAO.
 Legally Married A legal union that meets one of the following: Performed by a person authorized by law (licensed or ordained clergyman, judges or justices of the peace), and a marriage license was issued; or A common law marriage recognized as legal in Arizona.
-Married Means any of the following: Legally married;
+Married Means any of the following: Legally married; A legal union that meets one of the following: Performed by a person authorized by law (licensed or ordained clergyman, judges or justices of the peace), and a marriage license was issued; or A common law marriage recognized as legal in Arizona.

-Married under common-law; or "Holding out as married" (a couple presenting themselves to the public a spouses).
+Married under common-la w; or "Holding out as married" ( presenting themselves to spouses). •